Kewei00/learn/readme.txt

 yes or no?
 Git has a mutable index called stage.

-Creating a new branch is quick & simple.
+Creating a new branch is quick and simple.